Rokra1995/ML-houseprice-pipeline/README.md

 Each run creates a new folder that includes the running date and time in the folder name.
 (E.g. run_20210119_1237 -> Run on the 19.
 January 2021 at 12:37h) This folder stores the best Random Forest and Neural Network Model in its subfolder called models as abinary python object that can be loaded with **pickle**.
 More interesting for evaluating the model is the plots folder.
 That contains 3 different plots for each best Random Forest and Neural Network model.

 1. The Model Overview:
-   - This plot contains the choosen parameters for the model in Header and the model RMSE on the predicted value.
+   - This plot contains the chosen parameters for the model in Header and the model RMSE on the predicted value.
    - Furthermore it contains 3 Plots to evaluate the model accuracy
-     - The Overall Model Accuracy plot on different thresholds (uper left corner)
+     - The Overall Model Accuracy plot on different thresholds (upper left corner)
-       - The X axis shows the threshold and the Y Axis the Accuracy.
+       - The X axis shows the threshold and the Y axis the Accuracy.
        - E.g. On a 5 % treshold (second bar) the overall Accuracy would be 25%.
-That means 25% of all predictions hav 5% or less deviation from the real value.
+That means 25% of all predictions have 5% or less deviation from the real value.
      - The Residuals vs. Fitted plot (upper right corner)
        - This plot shows all predictions on the X axis vs the true values on the Y axis.
      - The Number of predictions in each deviation group.